Nile Rodgers: Soundtracks and scores

+Television and film appearances

 Since his 1978 debut with Chic on American Bandstand, Rodgers has performed on more than 150 television programs.
 He has been the subject of documentaries including the BBC's Nile Rodgers: The Hitmaker, Front and Center: Songwriters Hall of Fame: Nile Rodgers on PBS, Arte France's Nile Rodgers: Secrets of a Hitmaker, and the short film Composing America: The Musical Talents of Nile Rodgers.
 The BBC also broadcast Nile Rodgers: How To Make It in the Music Business, a three-hour, three part special.
 In 2018, Once in a Lifetime Sessions with Nile Rodgers premiered on Netflix.

 Rodgers has appeared in documentaries about David Bowie, Diana Ross, Elton John, Michael Jackson, Rick James, George Michael, Duran Duran, Daft Punk, Public Enemy, Madonna, Avicii, Studio 54, the Seventies, the Eighties, the Nineties, recorded music, girl groups, the disco era, disco, house music, funk, and soul music.
+He was featured in the 2023 BBC documentary about Little Richard, Little Richard: King and Queen of Rock’n’Roll.

+Rodgers most frequently plays Fender Stratocasters, as well as Gibson Les Pauls and archtop guitars such as the Gibson ES-300 and D'Angelico New Yorker.
+He auctioned more than 100 guitars and bass guitars from his personal collection to benefit We Are Family Foundation in December 2021.

 The Hitmaker

 Rodgers plays a 1960 Fender Stratocaster with a 1959 neck, nicknamed The Hitmaker, which he acquired as a trade-in at a shop in Miami Beach, Florida.
 Exceptionally light, it has a maple fingerboard and a worn white finish.
 Rodgers claims it has a unique sound.
 After Rodgers purchased the guitar, Edwards taught him how to play it in a chop chord style, which he called "chucking".
 In his autobiography, Rodgers wrote: "He fingered the chords with his left hand, and his right hand would continuously play sixteen notes to the bar while accenting the main parts of the rhythm ...
 One lesson was all I needed.
 For the next few nights straight, while my roommate pursued all manner of trysts, I was having a love affair in the bathroom with my new ax.
 In just a few days, I'd emerge as a chucking funk guitarist who knew more jazz chord inversions than most of my R&B counterparts."

 The Fender Custom Shop introduced a limited edition Nile Rodgers Hitmaker Stratocaster, a recreation of Rodgers' guitar, in January 2014.